The Best Mountain Walks Near Sydney

 Trek through ancient rainforest and burning mountains to stunning peaks, all within reach of Sydney.

-Our time in lockdown prompted a lot of new behaviours - from bad attempts at podcasting to mastering the art of cocktail making, but the one universal outtake was a new-found appreciation for the great outdoors.
-After all, a hike in nature has loads of benefits: fresh air, fitness, scenery, a feeling of smug satisfaction... what's not to like?!
-There are several summits worth surmounting in New South Wales and heaps of them are located an easy drive from Sydney.
+There are several summits worth surmounting in New South Wales and a heap of them are located an easy drive from Sydney.
 Here are the best spots for when you need an altitude boost.

 MOUNT BANKS, BLUE MOUNTAINS NATIONAL PARK

 For dazzling views of the Grose Valley and wombat spotting, head to Mount Banks.
-The 2.5-kilometre return trail starts at the Mount Banks picnic area and begins with a short yet steep climb before ascending gradually to the summit.
-Most peaks in the Blue Mountains are sandstone but this still has its basalt covering created by volcanoes 20-million years ago.
+The 2.4-kilometre return trail starts at the Mount Banks picnic area and begins with a short yet steep climb before ascending gradually to the summit.
+Most peaks in the Blue Mountains are sandstone but this still has a basalt covering created by volcanoes 20 million years ago.
 For the flora fiends among you, take in smooth-barked monkey gums and native wildflowers.
 Once you hit the top, the view of Grose Valley from the summit is awesome.
-If you'd like to extend the hike, opt to link up with the Mount Banks Road cycle route, which will make the trek about five kilometres all up.
+If you'd like to extend the hike, opt to link up with the Mount Banks Road cycle route, which will make the trek about 4.7 kilometres all up.

 CAREYS PEAK, BARRINGTON TOPS NATIONAL PARK

-Set within the ancient Gondwana rainforests — a World Heritage site — Careys Peak takes you through the best bits of Barrington Tops National Park.
-The 14-kilometre return walk begins at the Mount Barrington Picnic Area and travels through the Australian wilderness, parts of which will remind you of Lord of the Rings with more giant native ferns and fewer demonic shadow creatures.
+Set within the ancient Gondwana rainforests — a World Heritage Area — Careys Peak takes you through the best bits of Barrington Tops National Park.
+The 14-kilometre return walk begins at the Mount Barrington picnic area and travels through the Australian wilderness, parts of which will remind you of Lord of the Rings with more giant native ferns and fewer demonic shadow creatures.
 From the peak, 1544 metres above sea level, soak up the pastoral glory of the Hunter Valley on one side and the expansive Barrington wilderness on the other.

 BURNING MOUNTAIN, BURNING MOUNTAIN NATURE RESERVE

-At 653 metres, Burning Mountain (aka Mount Wingen) gets its name from a coal seam, 30 metres underground, that has been on fire for an estimated 5500 years.
+Burning Mountain (aka Mount Wingen) gets its name from a coal seam, 30 metres underground, that has been on fire for an estimated 5500 years.
 And, since the fire moves one metre every year, the landscape is continually changing.
-The hike itself is an accessible four-kilometre loop which allows you to explore this phenomenon and its impact on geology, animals and plants — from the smoke billowing out of the ground to the red gums growing along cracks in the earth.
-The Burning Mountain Nature Reserve is a 3.5-hour drive from Sydney, so we recommend staying overnight in a campsite or at accommodation in nearby Scone (the town, not the baked good).
+The hike itself is an accessible four-kilometre loop that allows you to explore this phenomenon and its impact on geology, animals and plants — from the smoke billowing out of the ground to the red gums growing along cracks in the earth.
+The Burning Mountain Nature Reserve is a 3.5-hour drive from Sydney, so we recommend staying overnight at a campsite or at accommodation in nearby Scone (the town, not the baked good).

 DONKEY MOUNTAIN, WOLGAN VALLEY

-Wolgan Valley sits between Gardens of Stone National Park and Wollemi National Park and somewhere in the middle is Donkey Mountain.
+Wolgan Valley sits between Gardens of Stone National Park and Newnes Plateau.
+Somewhere in the middle is Donkey Mountain.
 Reaching its summit involves weaving your way through an adventurer's paradise — in and out of canyons, pagodas and caves splashed with rock orchids, ferns and natural vertical gardens.
 The trails are largely unmarked and difficult to navigate, so it's best to come prepared for a challenge and take a compass/GPS or an experienced climber.
 We recommend staying the night before at the nearby Newnes campground to allow plenty of time to explore the region.

 PIERIES PEAK, MOUNT ROYAL NATIONAL PARK